opnfv/apex/docs/installation-instructions/installation-instructions.rst

 working DNS server.
 The Jumphost should also have routable access to the lights out network.

-``opnfv-deploy`` is then executed in order to deploy the Instack VM.  ``opnfv-deploy`` uses two configuration files in order to know how to install and provision the OPNFV target system.
+``opnfv-deploy`` is then executed in order to deploy the Instack VM.  ``opnfv-deploy`` uses three configuration files in order to know how to install and provision the OPNFV target system.
-The information gathered under section `Execution Requirements (Bare Metal Only)`_ is put into the JSON file (``instackenv.json``) configuration file.
-Networking definitions gathered under section `Network Requirements`_ are put into the JSON file (``network-environment.yaml``).  ``opnfv-deploy`` will boot the Instack VM and load the target deployment configuration into the provisioning toolchain.
+The information gathered under section `Execution Requirements (Bare Metal Only)`_ is put into the YAML file (``/etc/opnfv-apex/inventory.yaml``) configuration file.
+Deployment options are put into the YAML file (``/etc/opnfv-apex/deploy_settings.yaml``).
+Networking definitions gathered under section `Network Requirements`_ are put into the YAML file (``/etc/opnfv-apex/network_settings.yaml``).  ``opnfv-deploy`` will boot the Instack VM and load the target deployment configuration into the provisioning toolchain.
 This includes MAC address, IPMI, Networking Environment and OPNFV deployment options.

 Once configuration is loaded and Instack is configured it will then reboot the nodes via IPMI.
 The nodes should already be set to PXE boot first off the admin interface.
 The nodes will